AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - Created a `user-details-template.php` to display user information
 - Implemented AJAX for user details fetching without page reload
 - Fixed Trailing slash issue in the custom endpoint for user-details to prevent duplicated requests, noticed in Network tab in Chrome DevTools.
+- I have implemented the Ajax request using Ajax Jquery and not the Fetch API, i also used the user-details-template for the content to be displayed instead of loading the content from the javascript variable.
 - For testing and Inpsyde's coding standards, I have installed PHPUnit and Inpsyde code standard using composer and the following commands:

     ```zsh